mCRL2org/mCRL2/doc/sphinx/source/user_manual/build_instructions/prerequisites.rst

    On linux it is also required to install OpenGL related development packages.
    The exact package to be installed depends on your distribution.
 For Ubuntu this are e.g. ``libgl1-mesa-dev`` and ``libglu1-mesa-dev``.

+   Optionally, you can compile mCRL2 with wxWidgets Styled Text Control (wxSTC).
+   This provides features within :ref:`tool-mcrl2xi` as syntax highlighting and bracket matching.
+To enable these features, perform the following steps for wxWidgets 2.8:

+   - After having wxWidgets compiled goto "cd <wxdir>/contrib/"
+   - Type `make` to compile.
+   - Type `make install` to install
+   - Now mCRL2 can be compiled with wxSTC.
+To enable this option, the CMake configuration flag ``MCRL2_WITH_WXSTC`` should be set to ``TRUE``.